hocherantoine/NAPsQuant/README.md

-Scripts relative to quantitative analysis of NAPs in archaea.
-Most are annotated but might contain graphs not included in the study.
-To be cleaned up.
-Antoine Hocher
+Scripts relative to our quantitative analysis of NAPs in archaea.
+This folder contains most script and the processed data required to run it.
+In some instances, users will have to download publicly available data to run scripts entirely.
+The data folder contains the key data used in our manuscript.
+Raw and processed Mass spectrometry data that were produced in house are available from the PRIDE database.
+List of all NAPs detected as well as NCBI unique genome ID are available from Table S1 of the manuscript.
+I'm happy to answer any question by email (see corresponding manuscript)